-Good question, since the terms seem so often to be used interchangeably.
-In Tech Talk’s opinion, however, this is a matter of semantics, because it’s not so much that distortion and overdrive are two separate things (as the phrasing of the question seems to suggest), but rather that one is a form of the other.
+Good questions, since the terms seem so often to be used interchangeably, but this is a matter of semantics, because it’s not so much that distortion and overdrive are two separate things (as the phrasing of the question seems to suggest), but rather that one is a form of the other.
 That is, overdrive is a specific kind of distortion.

 It’s one of those situations, in fact, where you can sensibly note that while all overdrive is distortion, not all distortion is overdrive.
 Of the two terms, distortion is the more general.

 What Is Distortion?

 For our everyday purposes — practicing, rehearsals, sessions, gigs, etc. — it might help to consider distortion as an umbrella term for any “dirty” guitar sound, regardless of what causes it, be it a torn speaker, a stomp box, a rack effect or an amp cranked up past its capacity for producing a clean sound.
 Without delving into loads of complicated audio science—and there’s a lot of it — we can generally think of distortion as any signal that’s not clean.

 What Is Overdrive?

 Usually, overdrive is considered a particular form of distortion caused by “pushing” an amp past its capability for producing a clean tone.
 Overdrive is often easily achieved in tube amps because the very nature of tube amp design is that they sound “clean” at lower volumes and distort to some extent at louder volumes.

 Now, it is true that there are plenty of overdrive stomp boxes out there, but the effect that these devices aim to achieve is that of an amp cranked past its clean tone capability.